openanalytics/shinyproxy-dash-jl-demo/README.md

-# Running Dash.jl for Python apps in ShinyProxy
+# Running Dash.jl (Dash for Julia) apps in ShinyProxy

 This repository describes how to add a Dash.jl app inside ShinyProxy.